 Restoring Your Website with WP Toolkit

-When you make use of the whole WordPress Toolkit, you’ll be able to clone current WordPress installations, use the staging environment, synchronize data across a variety of WordPress instances and install new ones, along with repair a site that’s been compromised.
+When you make use of the whole WP Toolkit, you’ll be able to clone current WordPress installations, use the staging environment, synchronize data across a variety of WordPress instances and install new ones, along with repair a site that’s been compromised.

 Here’s how to restore WordPress website with WP Toolkit